cd80/lapa/PROJECT_STATUS.md

 ### Latest Updates

-- **Enhanced Intermediate Representation (IR) System**
+- **Enhanced IR Optimization Features**

-  - Implemented `validate`, `build_from_ast`, and `optimize` methods in `lapa/ir.py`:
+  - Implemented optimizations in the `optimize` method of `lapa/ir.py`:

-    - **`validate` Method**: Ensures the integrity of the IR structure by checking for structural correctness, duplicate symbols, and invalid node types.

-    - **`build_from_ast` Method**: Allows building the IR directly from abstract syntax trees (AST), facilitating easier integration with various language frontends.

-    - **`optimize` Method**: Provides a placeholder for future optimizations of the IR, paving the way for performance improvements.

-  - Improved `IRNode` Class:

-    - Added helper methods like `get_symbols`, `find_nodes_by_type`, and `get_node_by_position` for better manipulation and traversal of the IR tree.

-    - Enhanced the `IRNode.from_ast_node` method to support conversion from AST nodes to IR nodes.
+    - **Constant Folding**: Evaluates constant expressions at compile time.

+    - **Dead Code Elimination**: Removes code that does not affect the program output.

+    - **Unused Variable Removal**: Eliminates variables that are declared but never used.

-  - Updated unit tests in `tests/test_ir.py` to cover the new functionalities.
+  - Updated unit tests in `tests/test_ir.py` to cover the new optimizations.

   - All tests are passing (`pytest` reports 0 failed tests).

-- **Documentation Updates**

-  - Updated `README.md` to include the recent enhancements to the IR system.
+  - Committed the changes to the repository.

-  - Improved usage examples and feature descriptions.

 ### Current Focus

-- Continuing to enhance IR optimization features.

-- Planning Java frontend implementation.
+- Beginning Java frontend implementation.

 - Improving overall documentation, including `PROJECT_STATUS.md` and `ROADMAP.md`.

 ### Recent Achievements

+- ✅ **IR Optimization Enhancements**:

+  - Implemented `constant_folding`, `dead_code_elimination`, and `remove_unused_variables` methods in `lapa/ir.py`.

+  - Updated the `optimize` method to utilize these optimizations.

+  - All tests are passing (`pytest` reports 0 failed tests).

 - ✅ **IR System Enhancements**: